 “Here I was debating which class I should take or if I should even take a class the following semester.
 In under a week, I had enough to take four classes with books for the whole semester and have some left over for the semester after.
 It was the sign I was asking for that validated my decision to go back to school.”

-Her advice to other students is to just go for it, even if they are unsure of their degree.
+She is now with UA Local 525 Plumbers, Pipefitters and Service Technicians and is thorough enjoying her work.
+Guzman’s advice to other students is to just go for it, even if they are unsure of their degree.

 “You’re not alone!
 If you have no clue what to pick, do your basics and pick something that sounds interesting.
 Try out the introductory course and if you like it, see what else you can do.
 If not, at least you tried it out and didn’t completely stress out,” she said.

 “For students who have already decided they want to weld, the program is evolving and growing.
 Future students will have way more opportunities and classes with fun stuff to play with.
 New things are working their way into the program, including robotic welding, which will get you way farther into your career in the future.